hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/05_bcbio_nextgen.md

 #BSUB -q priority
 #BSUB -J bcbio_mov10
 #BSUB -n 1
-#BSUB -W 100:0
+#BSUB -W 3:00
 #BUSB -R “rusage[mem=10000]”
 #BSUB -e mov10_project.err

 bcbio_nextgen.py ../config/mov10_project.yaml -n 64 -t ipython -s lsf -q mcore -r mincores=2 -r minconcores=2 '-rW=72:00' --retries 3 --timeout 380
 ```

 Once you are done, save and close.
-From within the `work` directory you can noow submit the job:
+From within the `work` directory you can now submit the job:

 	$ bsub < submit_bcbio.lsf

+Use `bjobs` to see the status of your job. *How many jobs do you see?*

 ## `bcbio`: Output